Linus789/wl-clip-persist/README.md

 *Default write timeout: 3000ms*

 It is possible to change the read and write timeouts.
-In this example, the read timeout is reduced to 50ms and the write timeout to 100ms.
+In this example, the read timeout is reduced to 50ms and the write timeout to 1000ms.
 ```
 wl-clip-persist --clipboard regular --read-timeout 50 --write-timeout 1000
 ```

 Currently, whenever we read the clipboard data it blocks our main thread.
 That means that until we haven’t read the entire data or the read timeout occurred, we won’t be able to see new clipboard events.
 It is even possible that while we are reading the clipboard data a new clipboard event occurs and we overwrite their clipboard data with our old data.

+When we write clipboard data (i.e. send the clipboard data to another program), though, we do that in a background thread.

+### Ignore event on timeout
+*Default: disabled*

+With `--ignore-event-on-timeout` only selection events where no read timeout occurred are handled.
+If a read timeout occurred and the selection event is ignored, you will still be able to paste the clipboard, but only for as long as the program you copied from is open.

-When a read timeout occurs, the current clipboard is overwritten with the data that we were able to read until then.
+When this option is disabled and a read timeout occurs, the current clipboard is overwritten with the data that we were able to read until then.
 For example, when a clipboard event offers `image/png` and `text/plain` data and we are only able to read the `text/plain` data entirely until the timeout occurs, then the clipboard will be overwritten with our data that only offers `text/plain`.

-When we write clipboard data (i.e. send the clipboard data to another program), though, we do that in a background thread.
+### Ignore event on error
+*Default: disabled*

+With `ignore-event-on-error` only selection events where no error occurred are handled.
+If an error occurred and the selection event is ignored, you will still be able to paste the clipboard, but only for as long as the program you copied from is open.

+When this option is disabled, it will try to read the entire data for as many MIME types as possible.
+For example, when a clipboard event offers `image/png` and `text/plain` data and we are only able to read the `text/plain` data entirely because a read error occurred for `image/png`, then the clipboard will be overwritten with our data that only offers `text/plain`.

 ### Filter
 *Default: no filter*